 Ruby on Rails has many distinct advantages that, in 2023, still make it a viable option for businesses—but it won’t be perfect for all of them.
 Nineteen years after its inception, we still use it for nearly every project, and over 1 million live sites are run with RoR under the hood.

 There are several reasons for this.
 For example:

 - It’s mature and continually evolving.
 Rails shows no sign of aging.
 Competitors might have taken the best parts and enhanced them.
 But RoR didn’t stay far behind.
 It kept getting better over the years, introducing lots of new features and making sure the whole ecosystem works flawlessly.
 It’s stable, predictable, and has a huge community of experienced developers around it.

 - It’s got a vast ecosystem.
 Over the years, the community has created an abundance of so-called Ruby Gems that simplify and speed up development.
-These are free packages (with just a few exceptions) that handle common tasks in Rails apps, such as integrations, parsing, monitoring, encryption, and virtually anything else that an app should handle.
-The number of gems grew into tens of thousands, and dozens of new ones are added every day.
+These free packages (with just a few exceptions) handle common tasks in Rails apps, such as integrations, parsing, monitoring, encryption, and virtually anything else an app should handle.
+The number of gems has grown into tens of thousands, and dozens of new ones are added every day.

 To give better advice on whether RoR is the right choice, let’s consider two scenarios:

 - You’re about to start building a site and are considering Ruby on Rails, or

 - You have a site running on RoR and are contemplating a change.